hernandezj1/QRW-HistoryCitation/README.md

 - __functions.py__- Clean prepocessing functions incljuding those that initialized the multiple quantum walks so we are able to publsih them as a separate module at the end.

-- __resultstrial2-9.csv__- results from trial1, excise the nomenclature
+- __resultstrial2-9.csv__- results from trial1, excuse the nomenclature

 - __trial1.ipynb__- First application of a CTQW to the actual Historical network starting on node 9